 Natural marble – an elegant, luxurious stone.

 Marble is quarried throughout the world, including in the United States.
 It is formed primarily of limestone, crystallized over millions of years through extreme heat and pressure.
 Marble is naturally a light-colored stone, however, it appears in many colors because of impurities present when the rock formed.
 White marble urns, such as shown in the Taj Mahal Marble Cremation Urn, is pure marble created with few impurities.
 Colors that appear in marble’s swirls or veins were created by minerals such as silt, sand or iron oxides present during formation.
-For instance, a green coloration is often due to serpentine and other impurities have been recrystallized by intense pressure.
+For instance, a green coloration is often due to serpentine and other impurities that have been recrystallized by intense pressure.
 The Genuine Jade Cremation Urn is a great example of a stone urn embedded with lush, green emerald colors.
 Some marble comes in a jet black color.
 Nero Marquina is an intense and beautiful black marble as can be seen with the Ebony Marble Cremation Urn.

-Cultured marble – a less-expensive luxurious choice
+Cultured marble – an affordable, and luxurious choice

 Granite Cremation Urns